johnkramorbhz/Scripts/unit_tests/README.md

-# Unit Test Scripts
+# Past Unit Test Scripts
-Here are all classes that I used my customised scripts
+Here are all classes that I took that used my customised scripts.
+I will only release those scripts once I am done with those classes.

+### Currently Available

+`CSE331` C++ HWs compile and test

+`CSE489` & `CSE589` Project auto-test